This post may contain affiliate links. Please see my disclosure policy for details.

 You’re probably wondering what a Ha-Ha is!
 Well, in planned or landscaped gardens a Ha-Ha is a sunken fence that would be built up with a stone wall.

-The point of this was to give the viewer the illusion of an unbroken, rolling garden which also stopped livestock from entering.
+The point of this was to give the viewer the illusion of an unbroken, rolling garden that also stopped livestock from entering.
 It’s currently being refurbished at the moment, but should be fixed soon.

 A Doocot in Scotland is known as a Dovecot and at Newhailes it’s home to the Doocot Diner!